Sunc4127/cloud_revision/Review Outlines.md

 5. **Challenges with Distribution**
 	- Single point failure.
 	- General assumptions that typically do not hold in the real world.
-	- Dependene analysis is hard for core that uses pointers, recursion, ...;
+	- Dependency analysis is hard for core that uses pointers, recursion, ...;
 	- Loops can have unknown number of iterations
 	- Access to global resources (e.g. Shared variables)